 .): Move the selected tag one character to the right.

-Settings tab contains a variety of ways for you to customize the behavior of the Editor to suit your needs.
-These settings are set on a per-account basis, with changes persisting across Documents and Projects.
+Settings tab contains a variety of ways for you to customize the behavior of Lilt Translate to suit your needs.
+These settings are set on a per-account basis, with changes persisting across documents and Projects.

-- Forward/Backward Auto-Propagation: When enabled and a segment is confirmed, Lilt uses the segment's target text to fill and replace the target text of other segments with matching source content forward/backward in the document.
+- Forward Auto-Propagation and Backward Auto-Propagation: When enabled and a segment is confirmed, Lilt uses the segment's target text to fill and replace the target text of other segments with matching source content forward/backward in the document.
 Auto-Propagation always occurs for unconfirmed segments.